aktrikx/arjun_khatiwada/Projects.md

 ## End-to-End ETL and Machine Learning Pipeline on Google Cloud ☁️
-An automated ETL pipeline designed to ingest, process, and analyze data from CSV files and a CRM system using Google Cloud services.
+An automated ETL pipeline designed to ingest, process, and analyse data from CSV files and a CRM system using Google Cloud services.
 The workflow begins with data ingestion into Google Cloud Storage (GCS), where a Google Cloud Function automatically detects new files and loads them into BigQuery.
 Data transformation occurs within BigQuery, structuring raw data into optimized fact and dimension tables for analytics and reporting.

 <img width="736" alt="Screenshot 2025-03-17 at 11 42 52" src="https://github.com/user-attachments/assets/650de1bb-67e1-474a-a946-e5459b442832" />